spacetypeco/generative-typography-SP22/README.md

 * [Compression Aesthetics: Glitch from the Avant Garde to Kanye West](http://ivc.lib.rochester.edu/compression-aesthetics-glitch-from-the-avant-garde-to-kanye-west/) by IVC Author
 * [100 Takes on 'Glitches and bugs in digital art'](https://threadreaderapp.com/thread/1206076224935620609.html)

+## Section 7: Sound, Texture, and Matter.js
+### 6:30pm ✏️ Discuss Homework

+### 7:00pm 👨🏻‍💻 Technical Demo
+* p5.js sound library
+* Using Textures Part 1

+*~ break ~*

+* Using Textures Part 2
+* Matter.js

+## ✏️ Week 7 Homework

+Come up with an idea for a project that you want to work on for the next two weeks.
+The scale of the project is totally up to you.

+In the next class, each person will have about 10 minutes to share their idea and ask for visual/technical feedback.
+The format is flexible, you can share links, show paper sketches, walk the class through slides, etc.)

+It will help if you can come to class with enough research/progress that you know what your challenges are, so everyone can help you out! :-)

 ***
 ## General Resources